Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: Study 4: Authenticated Twitter Users and Ads Using Power-related Words

-Participants first indicated their likelihood to click and learn more about TrustServista on a scale from 1 (extremely unlikely) to 9 (extremely likely).
-On the following page, they were informed that "the browser extension is certified and funded by the Google Digital News Innovation Fund.
-It has been shown to not affect your browsing experience in any way" and were asked to rate their likelihood to (click on) download the TrustServista extension and to join a fact-checking group (an act unrelated to the empowering message about TrustServista) on the same 9-point scale (1 - extremely unlikely, 9 - extremely likely).
-Additionally, participants completed the "desire for control" scale \citep{burger1984desire} and the "personal sense of power" scale \citep{anderson2012personal}.
-Finally, our Qualtrics instrument included a second study manipulating situational anxiety by exposing participants to an anxiety inducing tweet.
-Due to space concerns and ambiguity in interpretation, we moved all discussion of this second study to Web Appendix O.
+Afterwards, all participants indicated their likelihood to click on the ads to learn more (1-extremely unlikely to 9-extremely likely).
+On the following page, all rated their likelihood to download the extension and join a fact-checking group (an act unrelated to the empowering message about TrustServista) on the same 9-point scale.
+Finally, participants completed the "desire for control" \citep{burger1984desire} and the "personal sense of power" scales \citep{anderson2012personal} to examine whether the use of more power-related words in their post histories is indicative of a desire for power or of feeling powerful.
+As described below, the use of power-related words reflects a low personal sense of power, thus justifying our empowering language to instigate action.